 PO5 Communal open space is provided for the recreation needs of the residents and occupants.
 AO5.1 A minimum of 10% of the site is provided as open space suitable for recreation.
 This excludes landscape buffer areas and any other obstacles not intended for recreational use.
 AO5.2 The site layout incorporates passive and active recreation areas such as sheltered seating, children's playgrounds, areas for ball games and cycling and walking paths.
 AO5.3 Development provides a community room for passive and active recreation for park residents.
-Complies The site has access to large open space areas suitable for recreational activities, as well as an existing swimming pool and communal area containing a pool table.
-Informal walk ways are provided along the foreshore and down to the beach.
-PO6 Landscaping contributes to establishing an attractive and safe streetscape and a high standard of amenity and privacy for residents.
+Complies PO6 Landscaping contributes to establishing an attractive and safe streetscape and a high standard of amenity and privacy for residents.
 AO6.1 A landscaped buffer area not less than 6 metre depth is provided and maintained within the site along the front boundary.
 AO6.2 A landscaped buffer area is provided and maintained of a minimum depth of: (a) 5 metres to any boundary within the Residential zones category; (b) 2 metres to any boundaries in any other zone.
-Complies The site is an existing approved and long term established Tourist Park.
-Existing landscaping will be maintained and enhanced.
+Not applicable This Change Application for the purposes of the establishment of a new Pool, Bar and Food and Drink Outlet (Food Van) only.
+The site is an existing, approved and long term established Tourist Park.
 PO7 The number, type and location of individual sites and facilities are readily identifiable.
 AO7.1 A permanent sign clearly indicating the number and location of each type of individual site and the location of facilities is provided at the main entrance.
 AO7.2 Each individual site is identified on the ground with the number and type of site clearly displayed on a permanent marker/sign located at the front of the site.
-Will comply The Glamping Tents will incorporate a numbering system.
+Not applicable This Change Application for the purposes of the establishment of a new Pool, Bar and Food and Drink Outlet (Food Van) only.
+The site is an existing, approved and long term established Tourist Park.